 - Tom Aldersley, performing arts lecturer at the Northern School of Creative Industries, and actor (Emmerdale, Coronation Street and Hollyoaks).

 - Hannah Lamb, exhibited textile artist and lecturer on our BA (Hons) Textiles and Surface Design course.
+Hannah exhibits nationally and internationally and is a member of the 62 Group of Textile Artists.

 - Chanaka Mudalidge, Head of Bradford Business School & School of Services Management, qualified accountant and member of the Bradford Business School Symposium.